AdobeDocs/target.it-IT/help/c-intro/how-target-works.md

 >[!IMPORTANT]
 >
 >[!DNL Adobe Target] al momento non dispone di una rete Edge in Cina e le prestazioni dell&#39;utente finale continueranno a essere limitate per [!DNL Target] i clienti in Cina.
-A causa del Firewall Great Firewall e della mancanza di nodi Edge nel paese, le esperienze dei siti con [!DNL Target] distribuzione risulteranno rallentate e verranno caricate le relative pagine.
-Inoltre, l&#39;interfaccia [!DNL Target] utente potrebbe anche avere la latenza.
+Because of the Great Firewall and the lack of Edge nodes within the country, the experiences of sites with [!DNL Target] deployed will be slow to render and page loads will be affected.
+Also, the [!DNL Target] user interface might also experience latency.

 ## Esperienza utente protetta {#concept_40A5E781D90A41E4955F80EA9E5F8F96}